EzehCL/Copywriting-Portfolio/README.md

 # Copywriting-Portfolio
 Results-driven copywriter portfolio showcasing persuasive landing pages, email campaigns, product descriptions, and SEO content.
 Focused on conversion, brand voice, and audience engagement.
 Built to demonstrate creativity, strategy, and real-world marketing impact.
 ## Project:
-### Project 1 Product Description
+### Project 1 Products Description
--Description: These are clear, persuasive product descriptions that highlight benefits, build trust, and turn browsers into buyers.
+-Description: These are clear, persuasive product descriptions that highlight benefits, build trust, and turn browsers into buyers
 -Goal: This is to increase product appeal and online sales
 -	Product: Zealot S39 Bluetooth Speaker
 Experience powerful sound anywhere with the Zealot S39 Portable Bluetooth Speaker.
 Designed for deep bass and crystal-clear audio, it connects effortlessly to your smartphone and delivers hours of uninterrupted music.
 Perfect for travel, outdoor adventures, and everyday listening.